mudskee/cs410-assignment2/README.md

 Added "boo-like" ghost that follows the player when its back is turned to the ghost.

 ### Linear Interpolation (LERP) - Nathan
-Using LERP, the ghosts will change color depending on how close they are to the player
+Using LERP, the ghosts will change color depending on how long the player has been spotted for

 ### Particle Effects - Maddie
 While there were particle effects already in the orginal tutorial, more were added